A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Experimental Results

-\begin{list}{\labelitemi}{\leftmargin=1.7em} \item[--] \textbf{IAG vs. SAG}: Our experiments show that the IAG method does not improve over regular FG methods, but they also show the surprising result that the randomized SAG method outperforms the closely-related deterministic IAG method by a very large margin.
-This is due to the larger step sizes used by the SAG iterations, which would cause IAG to diverge. \end{list}
+\item[--] \textbf{IAG vs. SAG}: The second experiment shows that the IAG method performs similarly to the regular FG method, and they also show the surprising result that the randomized SAG method outperforms the closely-related deterministic IAG method by a very large margin.
+This is due to the larger step sizes used by the SAG iterations, which would cause the IAG iterations to diverge. \end{list}